 Wike: Tension in Abuja as Religious Leaders Stage Protest

-The drama at the Federal Capital Territory (FCT) took a different turn when some religious leaders across faiths staged protests in the defence of the FCT Minister, Nyesom Wike, urging the former governor of Rivers state to continue with his work at the Nigerian capital.
+The drama in the Federal Capital Territory (FCT) took a different turn when some religious leaders across faiths staged protests in the defence of FCT Minister Nyesom Wike, urging the former Rivers state governor to continue with his work in Abuja.

-Speaking on behalf of the group, the leader of the protesters, who is dressed in religious attire, prayed that President Bola Tinubu continue to sustain Wike as the FCT Minister, expressing the optimism that Abuja would be developed like the United States if Wike held the position for eight years.
+Speaking on behalf of the group, the leader of the protesters, dressed in religious attire, prayed that President Bola Tinubu continues to retain Wike as the FCT minister, expressing the optimism that Abuja would be developed to the level of the United States if he remains in office for eight years.

 Source: Twitter

-This is coming after a series of protests from different angles against the FCT Minister.
-The workers in the Nigerian capital are on strike and protesting against the administration of the minister over arrears.
+This is coming after a series of protests from different angles against the FCT minister.
+The workers in the nation's capital are on strike and protesting against the administration of the minister over arrears.
 Last week, some members of the All Progressives Congress (APC) staged a protest and called for the sack of Wike.

-However, in a dramatic turn of events at the Nigerian capital, video of another group of protesters, who dressed as Christian and Muslim leaders, appeared online, and protested against the removal of the FCT Minister.
+However, in a dramatic turn of events in Abuja, video of another group of protesters, who dressed as Christian and Muslim leaders, appeared online, and protested against the removal of the FCT minister.

 The video has started generating comments from some Nigerians on social media.
 Below are some of their reactions: